anagainaru/HPC_IOpatterns/TAU/adios-example.md

     bpReader.Get<std::string>(bpString, myString);
 ```

 TAU logs are the same.
+This is because the file is read on open, in which case Get will only move data to buffers but will not touch the file.